-Fuji XF 50-140 f2.8 WR vs Nikkor 70-200mm f2.8 VR II size comparison Size Comparison between the Fuji XF 50-140mm f2.8 WR on X-Pro 1 ( 1.44 kg) and Nikon 70-200mm f2.8 VR II on Df (2.64 kg) Share this:Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Twitter (Opens in new window)MoreClick to email (Opens in new window)Click to share on LinkedIn (Opens in new window)Like this:Like Loading...
+Fuji XF 50-140 f2.8 WR vs Nikkor 70-200mm f2.8 VR II size comparison Size Comparison between the Fuji XF 50-140mm f2.8 WR on X-Pro 1 ( 1.44 kg) and Nikon 70-200mm f2.8 VR II on Df (2.64 kg) Share this:Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Twitter (Opens in new window)MoreClick to email this to a friend (Opens in new window)Click to share on LinkedIn (Opens in new window)Like this:Like Loading...
 Related 4 thoughts on “Fuji XF 50-140 f2.8 WR vs Nikkor 70-200mm f2.8 VR II size comparison” Add yours when you want to compare a zoom lens to the fuji 50-140 2.8, it has to be a 70-200mm f4 on a full frame camera .. so, here the nikon 70-200mm f4 af-s vr is more relevant and it is a 850 grams … !!!
 LikeLike Reply Pingback: Fuji XF 50-140 f2.8 WR vs Nikkor 70-200mm f2.8 VR II size comparison | Fuji Source @ Gordon – both of the Nikon lenses mentioned (70-200 f/4 and 70-200 f/2.8) have built in stabilization.
 Not certain why you think the comparison is lopsided???
 LikeLiked by 1 person Reply A lop-sided comparison, especially if you are interested in the selective focus capability.
 A more reasonable comparison would be with the Nikkor 70-200 f4, which has image stabilization.
 At any given aperture, the Fuji would have to be at least one stop more open than the Nikon to achieve a comparable degree of background blur.
 Yes, the extra stop would allow a lower iso or faster shutter speed on the fuji, however that would be more than off-set by the VR.
 LikeLike Reply Leave a Reply Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.